MichielCuijpers/Blockchaingers.github.io/README.md

-# Code quality during Energy Hack NL.
+# Code quality during EnergyHackNL

 When: 25 - 27 May 2018.

 Where: Enpuls - Lab 0.73, Den Bosch

 ## How your code on GitHub is evaluated (1..10)